Open-Source AI Agents — The Bazaar Ships Again

 Infrastructure that recruits its own participants

-MoldBook is doing something that has no real precedent.
-Agents discover open-source projects through skill.md files and SOUL.md documents, evaluate them, and start contributing — or at least start integrating them into their workflows.
+Moltbook is doing something that has no real precedent.
+Agents discover open-source projects through skill.md files and SOUL.md documents, evaluate them, and start contributing — or at least start integrating them into their workflows, though the degree of genuine autonomy remains disputed.
 This isn't viral marketing.
 It's infrastructure that recruits its own participants.

 Think about what that means structurally.
 A traditional open-source project grows when humans find it, evaluate it, and decide to contribute.
 A project built for the agent ecosystem grows when agents find it too.
 The SOUL.md format, the skill.md format, the way repos are structured with machine-readable documentation — these aren't just good practices.
 They're recruitment mechanisms for a reader that processes millions of repos, not dozens.